EOUSdigital/Loop-Focused-Logic/README.md

 SET i equal to 0
 SET found to false

-WHILE i is less than palindrome length and is not found
+WHILE i is less than the palindrome length and is not found
     SET word equal to palindrome i
     SET reversed equal to word split reverse join
     IF word is strictly equal to reversed